-financing of forecast expenditure, payment upon receipt of statement of incurred expenditure, attaining milestones in projects, or pre-defined payment schedules.
+The PO shall provide a plan for the verification of expenditures in projects, including donor project partners' (dpp) expenditures.
+It is important that POs have a clear vision on how they will verify expenditures.
+The financing of forecast expenditure, payment upon receipt of statement of incurred expenditure, attaining milestones in projects, or pre-defined payment schedules.
 The PO has an obligation to ensure that payments of the project grants are made in a timely manner (Reg.
 Art.
-5.6.1 (f)), i.e. the PO needs to ensure sufficient funds for the projects during the implementation, effectively avoiding any liquidity problems.
+5.6.1 (f)), i.e., the PO needs to In accordance with Reg.
+Art.
+5.6.1 (I) it is required to have a clear functional separation of the division responsible for verification of financial reports/expenditures incurred from other divisions responsible for the implementation of the programme.